simena86/simena86.github.com/source/_posts/2013-09-06-master-project-procrastination-part-1-set-desktop-background-to-newest-xkcd-comic-strip.markdown

 categories:
 ---

 This semester I'm writing my master's project, which seems to be a time when procrastination thrives.
 When setting up Ubuntu on my school PC i had to decide what to use for desktop image.
-I therefor wrote a script to update the desktop background to the most recent [XKCD](http://www.xkcd.com) comic strip:
+I therefore wrote a script to update the desktop background to the most recent [XKCD](http://www.xkcd.com) comic strip:

 <!-- more -->